bakd247/hashAdder/README.md

 ************
 Version 1.6 is the Latest Working Release

-Version 1.6 is to be run in Windows...a Linux version is currently being worked on (available as the Next update version 1.7 expected mid January 2025)as Linux and Windows use different prompts to change directories forward and backward.
+Version 1.6 is to be run from a Windows Command Prompt...a Linux version is currently being worked on (available as the Next update version 1.7 expected mid January 2025)as Linux and Windows use different prompts to change directories forward and backward.
 I am very sorry for this inconvenience as I was more concered about just getting the code working and uploaded than I was about testing between different operating systems.

 Note: You may need to run the most recent version from command line / terminal as an administrator in order to create the collisionList files...